yeliu-sys/NYC-covid-19/README.md

 - New York had several distinct COVID waves, with the biggest spike hitting in January 2022
 - There's a clear weekly pattern in the data (weekends reported differently than weekdays)
-- The data was "stationary" after adjustments (stats jargon meaning we could analyze it properly)
+- The data was "stationary" after adjustments
-- Some forecasting methods worked way better than others - the fancier ones weren't always the best!
+- Some forecasting methods worked way better than others

 ## Visualizations

-Check in results file:
+Checking  in results file:

 1. **Daily case counts** with smoothed averages to cut through the noise
 2. **Decomposed trends** showing the underlying direction without the weekly ups and downs
 3. **Seasonal patterns** broken out by year